-Raquel Ortega is an Organizer at the ACLU of Northern California, where she focuses on providing Know Your Rights trainings, materials, resources, and coalition support around the issue of immigrants’ rights.
+Raquel Ortega is an Organizer at the ACLU of Northern California, where they focus on providing Know Your Rights trainings, materials, resources, and coalition support around the issue of immigrants’ rights.

 Raquel first began working at the ACLU-NC in January 2016.
-Through her work with the ICE Out of California Coalition, Raquel provided support in passage of the TRUTH Act, to provide know-your-rights information in jails.
+Through their work with the ICE Out of California Coalition, Raquel provided support in passage of the TRUTH Act and provided know-your-rights information in jails.

 Prior to joining the ACLU, Raquel worked as a field coordinator at URGE: Unite for Reproductive and Gender Equity, a national non-profit based in Washington, D.C.
-During her time at URGE, she worked with hundreds of young people across the country to fight for reproductive freedom on campuses and in their communities.
+During their time at URGE, they worked with hundreds of young people across the country to fight for reproductive freedom on campuses and in their communities.
 In 2013, after two-thirds of abortion clinics in Texas closed due to the passage HB 2, Raquel co-founded the West Fund, which provides funding for patients seeking abortion care.
-She currently sits on the West Fund’s board acting as Development Director.
+They currently sit on the West Fund’s board acting as Development Director.

-In her free time, Raquel loves to salsa dance, watch sci-fi themed shows on Netflix, and train in Brazilian Jiu-Jitsu.
+In their free time, Raquel loves to salsa dance, watch sci-fi themed shows on Netflix, and train in Brazilian Jiu-Jitsu.